xan105/Achievement-Watcher/README.md

   <img src="https://github.com/xan105/Achievement-Watcher/raw/master/screenshot/live.gif">
 </p>

-If you have enabled the *souvenir* option(s) then a screenshot and/or video will be taken when you unlock an achievement<br />
+📸 If you have enabled the *souvenir* option(s) then a screenshot and/or video will be taken when you unlock an achievement.<br />

 📖 Wiki and troubleshoot
 ========================